 That seemed to be enough evidence:— James Dyson had built the Wesley Church, where his son Joseph would later be a Sunday School teacher and another son would be convicted of throwing eggs at the parishioners…

-… Then I read all the official Wesley Church histories I could find… There have been a few over the years, mostly by pastors past and present, and the tale they tell is of progress ever upwards (never quite explaining the utter irrelevance of the movement by the later half of the twentieth century and beyond).
-The most recent, however, was not written by a cleric, so was refreshingly open about some of the less than saintly shenanigans surrounding the institution.
-Thea Shipley’s Full Circle: A History of Wesley Church Perth was published in 2003, there was a whole chapter devoted to the construction of the church building.
-Because I felt I could this author’s credentials not to sugar-coat the history, and because there was absolutely no mention of any of the Dysons in any of the earlier histories either, I was forced to the conclusion that James Dyson’s role in the construction of the church was yet another Drewy Dyson fantasy.
+… Then I read all the official Wesley Church histories I could find… There have been quite a few over the years, mostly by pastors past and present, and the tale they tell is of progress ever upwards (but never quite explaining the utter irrelevance of their movement by the later half of the twentieth century and beyond).
+The most recent of these, however, was not written by a cleric, so was refreshingly open about some of the less than saintly shenanigans surrounding the institution.
+In Thea Shipley’s Full Circle: A History of Wesley Church Perth, published in 2003, there was a whole chapter devoted to the construction of the church building.
+Because I felt I could trust this author not to sugar-coat the history, and because there was absolutely no mention of any of the Dysons in any of the earlier histories either, I was forced to the conclusion that James Dyson’s role in the construction of the church was yet another Drewy Dyson fantasy.
 Benjamin Mason, Dyson’s rival in the timber trade was definitely recorded as having provided timber, and William Buggins, a well known builder of the time (and also connected to Joseph Dyson’s in-laws’ family) was mentioned to have overseen construction, that clinched it for me.

 It was not impossible that Drewy had miss-remembered which church his old dad had worked on.
 Construction on the first St George’s Church commenced a few years before James Dyson arrived in the colony.
 By March 1842, progress was still crawling as the iron roof ordered from England failed to arrive.
 As was noted in a later history:—